beginning of content

 What are the symptoms of norovirus?

-Symptoms can be more severe and long-lasting in some groups of people.
-These include:
+Symptoms can be more severe and longer-lasting in some groups of people, such as:

 If you or someone you care for has a severe gastroenteritis infection, seek medical or hospital care.